JakeC007/JakeC007/README.md

 ### A snapshot of Jake (last updated Feb 1, 2023)
 - My paper Uncovering Privacy and Security Challenges In K-12 Schools was accepted to CHI23!
 [Here is the DOI which should be live soon-ish!]( https://doi.org/10.1145/3544548.3580777)
-     - It was covered on a K12 news site: https://www.k12dive.com/news/ed-tech-uses-extensive-tracking/644977/
+     - The paper was covered on a K12 news site: https://www.k12dive.com/news/ed-tech-uses-extensive-tracking/644977/
+     - The paper received an Honorable Mention at CHI 2023
 - I'm spinning up a new project!